Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Trial by fire**: When you hit an attack with **Cinder Cutlass** you can choose to apply 2 stacks of burn to the target.
 Once this effect is used, it cannot be used again until 12 seconds have passed.

 ---
+## Wideshot

+- 800 Gold
+- Longbow

+**Volley**: You can replace one attack with a volley of spectral arrows in a 30 foot cone.
+Alle creatures in the cone must succeed a dexterity saving throw, dc 8+ proficiency bonus + dexterity modifier or take 2d8 force damage, halfed on a save.
+Once this action is used it cannot be used again until 18 seconds pass.

+---
+## Decisive Sword

+- 800 Gold
+- Greatsword

+**March**: As a bonus action you can give youself 15 feet movement speed and advantage one your next attack roll with *Decisive Sword*, if the attack hits, the target is mute until the end of their turn.
+Once this action is used it cannot be used again until 18 seconds pass.

+---
+## Amulet of Manashield

+- 600 Gold
+- Wonderous

+**Mana Barrier**: Whenver you are about to take damage while bloodied, you can choose to spend mana to first gain temporary hit points equal to two times the mana spent.

+---
+## Eaerthquake Leggings

+- 800 Gold
+- Wondeous

+**Pulverize**: Whenever you hit a melee attack, you can attempt to knock the target 15 feet up in the air until the end of their turn.
+The target must succeed a strength saving throw, dc equals to 8 + your strength modifier + proficiency bonus.

+---
 # Boots

 ## Boots of Speed